munificent/magpie/doc/site/markdown/language/variables.markdown

                 if also then 2 else 3
             else 4

 In return for this limitation, Magpie will give you something back: you don't have to declare the types of variables.
-It will infer from the initializing expression.
+It will infer them from the initializing expression.
 Even though all variables are declared using `var`, from the type-checker's perspective, they are still strongly statically typed.

 #### Scope